 Ever since seeing half cut creme eggs with fillings oozing out all over the place at Belleau Kitchen and Lavender and Lovage, I knew I wanted to do something similar to decorate my Easter cake.
-I used a variety of mini eggs and was pleased with just how effective they were.
+I used some creme eggs and some caramel ones and was pleased with just how effective they were.
 I drizzled the bundt with a rich and glossy chocolate sauce which not only added to the flavour, but held the eggs in place too.

-This is my entry to this month’s We Should Cocoa challenge, which is kindly being guest hosted by Rachel Cotterill.
+This spicy chocolate and orange Easter bundt cake is my entry to this month’s We Should Cocoa challenge.
+It’s kindly being guest hosted by Rachel Cotterill.
 She has chosen an Easter theme, so do please send anything chocolatey you’ve prepared which has a celebratory spring or Easter slant.
 Entries need to be with her by midnight on 25th April.

 Perhaps not surprisingly, Easter is also the theme for Love Cake over at JibberJabberUK this month, so I’m sending it in that direction too.